Feeling Weird About Christmas Shopping: Read This

 But few windows were broken.
-Business owners such as Marshal Field were instrumental to the suppression of labor “trouble” in cities like Chicago.
+Business owners such as Marshall Fields were instrumental to the suppression of labor “trouble” in cities like Chicago.
 That is, the suppression of organized efforts to gain power—not just goods—and the collectivity that this type of action requires.
 That constant consumption brings with it a mandate of self-improvement is not a coincidence.
 The ability to sell unnecessary things requires a psychology that is shaped and satisfied by individualized acts of buying rather than solidarity or civic engagement.

 So Merry Christmas, it’s not your fault.
 But do yourself a favor and set your vision board on fire.

 R.H.
 Lossin is a PhD Candidate in the Department of Communications at Columbia University where she teaches Contemporary Civilization.
 She is writing a dissertation on sabotage and American labor.